-Stevenson’s 2 TDs help No. 19 Oklahoma rout Kansas 62-9
+Rhamondre Stevenson helps No. 19 Oklahoma rout Kansas 62-9

 Kansas: Hosts Texas on Nov.
 21.

 Oklahoma: Hosts Oklahoma State on Nov.
-21 in a game that will affect the Big 12 championship race.
+21.

 Follow Cliff Brunt on Twitter: www.twitter.com/CliffBruntAP.